-Standard Grade Given Overall Grade Given

-Example D

-TS1 2

-TS2 2 This trained could be awarded a Cood (grade 2) everall as

-TS3 2 This trainee could be awarded a Good (grade 2) overall as the core Standard, TS 2, is graded Good (grade 2) and they

-TS4 1 have five Standards at Good (grade 2), or higher.
-I would expect the trainee to be able to demonstrate they have achieved elements of Good (grade 2) within the Standard
+Standard Grade Given Overall Grade Given Example D TS1 2 TS2 2 This trains a sould be asserted a Cood (grade 2) asserted as TS3 2 This trainee could be awarded a Good (grade 2) overall as TS4 1 the core Standard, TS 2, is graded Good (grade 2) and they have five Standards at Good (grade 2), or higher.
+I would TS5 1 expect the trainee to be able to demonstrate they have TS6 RI achieved elements of Good (grade 2) within the Standard TS7 RI graded RI (grade 3).
+TS8 RI graded IVI (grade o).

-TS5 1

-TS6 RI

-TS7 RI graded RI (grade 3).

-TS8 RI